Riding the Trend or Protecting Profits | Peabody Energy Corporation (BTU)

-Peabody Energy Corporation (NYSE:BTU) went up by 8.77% from its latest closing price compared to the recent 1-year high of $14.31.
-The company’s stock price has collected -1.22% of loss in the last five trading sessions.
+Peabody Energy Corporation (NYSE:BTU) went up by 10.87% from its latest closing price compared to the recent 1-year high of $14.81.
+The company’s stock price has collected 23.32% of gains in the last five trading sessions.
 Press Release reported on 08/06/21 that Peabody Announces Extension Of The Expiration Date For Its Offer To Purchase Up To $13.281 Million In Aggregate Accreted Value Of Its 8.500% Senior Secured Notes Due 2024

 Is It Worth Investing in Peabody Energy Corporation (NYSE :BTU) Right Now?